-A. I was not in a position to express myself about the Supreme Command and all that was concerned with it and what powers the British government would have to resign to the French and the same thing for our government.
-I know General Pershing was for unity of command, but it is hard for me to tell when I knew it because I heard so much of it afterwards.
+I was not in a position to express myself about the Supreme Command and all that was concerned with it, and what powers the British government would have to resign to the French and the same thing for our government.
+I knew General Pershing was for unity of command, but it's hard for me to tell when I knew it because I heard so much of it afterwards.
 Of course, there was tardiness in deciding on a supreme commander.
 Only a disaster would have brought it to a head because the governments themselves had to give up too much.

-That's an extraordinarily difficult thing to do and it was only through the actions of Churchill that we were able to get adjustments on everything at that time and also the fact that so much was to be expected from America at the start [here is talking about WW II] and also these early arguments with the British staff officers, which you see now reflected in some of their books, was when we had virtually no Army in trained existence and they had all the troops.
-But, of course, that changed decidedly till we had tremendous numbers of divisions, comparatively speaking, seventy-nine, I think in all, of ground divisions alone and very large numbers of special troops and special brigades and artillery and tanks and engineers and things of that sort -- and the Marines in addition, and a terrific air force in numbers.
+That's an extraordinarily difficult thing to do, and it was only through the actions of Churchill that we were able to get adjustments on everything at that time, and also the fact that so much was to be expected from America at the start [of WW II], and also these early arguments with the British staff officers, which now you see reflected in some of their books, was when we had virtually no army in trained existence and they had all the troops.

+Of course, that all changed decidedly till we had tremendous numbers of divisions, comparatively speaking, seventy-nine, I think in all, of ground divisions alone and very large numbers of special troops and special brigades, artillery, and tanks, and engineers, and things of that sort, and the Marines in addition and a terrific Air Force in numbers.
 None of that was available for argument or pressure or anything.
 It was all problematical.

-Nobody had ever dreamt of Patton being able to go over Europe at the rate he did or our troops being able to go through the line as they did at St. Lo the way they finally fought" out in First Army and then virtually surrounded the Germans at the outbreak from the first European entry, the Normandy beachhead.
-The later moves of the First Army, which was the initial army to move in, were very spectacular but Patton was moving at such a rate the attention moved to him and he was himself, of course, very dramatic and that focused attention on him.
-But some of the First Army's performances there were magnificent, notably in making the Avranches Gap for Patton to go through, that was made by First Army then the counter attack that Hitler ordered himself -I've forgot, The Cantain or something like that [Mortain] -counterattack, which Bradley chose in a sense to ignore to fight off while he was going ahead with his operations.
-Which he did until they finally surrounded completely quite a section of the German Army and I think that's where General Eisenhower tells afterwards of seeing a large area where you could step from body to body.
-[He means the Falaise Gap].
-All those things were done by First Army.
-And then their eventual move out of the sector and wheel to the left and final battles up on the Belgian border and into the Hindenburg line.
+Nobody had ever dreamt of Patton being able to go over Europe at the rate he did or our troops to go through the line at St. Lô the way they finally fought out in First Army and then virtually surrounded the Germans at the outbreak from the first European entry, the Normandy beachhead.
+The later moves of the First Army, which was the initial army to move in, were very spectacular.
+But Patton was moving at such a rate, the attention went to him and he was himself, of course, very dramatic and that focused attention on him.

+But some of the First Army's performances there were magnificent, notably in making the Avranches Gap for Patton to go through.
+That was made by the First Army and then the counterattack that Hitler ordered himself-I've forgot, the Cantain or something like that [Mortain]-counterattack which Bradley chose to in a sense ignore, to fight off while he was going on with the German Army, and I think that's where General Eisenhower tells afterwards of seeing a large area [i.e., the Falaise Gap] where you could step from body to body.
+All those things were done by the First Army, and then their eventual move out of the sector and wheel to the left and final battles up on the Belgian border and into the Hindenburg line.